 Solar energy is the way of the future, and each successive generation of equipment and technology improves upon the one that came before it.
-Today’s solar panels do more with far less than other models did, and if you think solar panels may be a good fit for your home, now is the time to act on them.
-Spring makes an excellent time to discuss installation options.
+Today’s solar panels do more with far less than other models did, and if you think solar panels may be a good fit for your home, now is the time to act on having them installed.
+With fall just around the corner, right now makes an excellent time to discuss installation options.

 1. Solar Electricity